 Ciscato, Galichon, and Goussé (2020) built on Dupuy and Galichon (2014) to compare marital surplus functions for homosexual and heterosexual couples.
-Instead of estimating a single-population matching model, they model gay men, lesbians, and heterosexuals as matching on three separate markets-sexual orientation is exogenous.
+They model gay men, lesbians, and heterosexuals as matching on three separate markets-that is, they take sexual orientation as immutable.
 Their empirical application uses American Community Survey data from California in the five years that followed its legalization of same-sex marriage.
 Ciscato, Galichon, and Goussé (2020) estimate affinity matrices with age, education, race and wages as types.
 Their results suggest that compared to different-sex couples, same-sex couples of both genders have a less pronounced preference for assortative matching on age and race.
 The preference for assortative educational matching is stronger for lesbians than for either gay men or heterosexuals.